Scara98/Portfolio/Project 2.md

 ![Pic3](https://github.com/Scara98/Portfolio/assets/150705975/8d4fefb5-f237-4600-b57c-c72c7806751e)

-Action made 65% of the profit and 37% of the movies released.
+* Action made 65% of the profit and 37% of the movies released.
-Animation made 11% of the profit and 4% of the movies released.
+* Animation made 11% of the profit and 4% of the movies released.
-Comedy made 13% of the profit and 26% of the movies released.
+* Comedy made 13% of the profit and 26% of the movies released.
-Adventure made 4% of the profit and 6% of the movies released.
+* Adventure made 4% of the profit and 6% of the movies released.
-Drama made 3% of the profit and 14% of the movies released.
+* Drama made 3% of the profit and 14% of the movies released.
-Horror made 1% of the profit and 4% of the movies released.
+* Horror made 1% of the profit and 4% of the movies released.
-Crime made 1% of the profit and 5% of the movies released.
+* Crime made 1% of the profit and 5% of the movies released.
-Biography made 0.8% of the profit and 3% of the movies released.
+* Biography made 0.8% of the profit and 3% of the movies released.
-Fantasy made 0.02% of profit and 0.5% of the movies released.
+* Fantasy made 0.02% of profit and 0.5% of the movies released.

 ![Pic4](https://github.com/Scara98/Portfolio/assets/150705975/b6991709-36d5-495a-b080-e9fb4c2e365e)

-Action made 47% of the profit and 35% of the movies released.
+* Action made 47% of the profit and 35% of the movies released.
-Animation made 25% of the profit and 10% of the movies released.
+* Animation made 25% of the profit and 10% of the movies released.
-Comedy made 16% of the profit and 29% of the movies released.
+* Comedy made 16% of the profit and 29% of the movies released.
-Drama made 4% of the profit and 11% of the movies released.
+* Drama made 4% of the profit and 11% of the movies released.
-Adventure made 4% of the profit and 4% of the movies released.
+* Adventure made 4% of the profit and 4% of the movies released.
-Horror made 1% of the profit and 4% of the movies released.
+* Horror made 1% of the profit and 4% of the movies released.
-Crime made 1% of the profit and 4% of the movies released.
+* Crime made 1% of the profit and 4% of the movies released.
-Biography made 0.5% of the profit and 3% of  the movies released.
+* Biography made 0.5% of the profit and 3% of  the movies released.
-Fantasy made 0.2% of the profit and 0.2% of the movies released.
+* Fantasy made 0.2% of the profit and 0.2% of the movies released.

 ![Pic5](https://github.com/Scara98/Portfolio/assets/150705975/e743a6dc-c146-4be2-b1e1-c0bc3a20a374)

-Action made 36% of the profit and 21% of the movies released Comedy made 18% of the profit and 31% of the  movies released.
+* Action made 36% of the profit and 21% of the movies released
+* Comedy made 18% of the profit and 31% of the  movies released.
-Drama made 14% of the profit and 18% of the movies released.
+* Drama made 14% of the profit and 18% of the movies released.
-Adventure made 13% of the profit and 9% of the movies released.
+* Adventure made 13% of the profit and 9% of the movies released.
-Biography made 7% of the profit and 9% of the movies released.
+* Biography made 7% of the profit and 9% of the movies released.
-Animation made 6% of the profit and 4% of the movies released.
+* Animation made 6% of the profit and 4% of the movies released.
-Crime made 4% of the profit and 6% of the movies released.
+* Crime made 4% of the profit and 6% of the movies released.
-Horror made 0.8% of the profit and 3% of the movies released.
+* Horror made 0.8% of the profit and 3% of the movies released.
-Fantasy made 0.3% of the profit and 0.4% of the movies released.
+* Fantasy made 0.3% of the profit and 0.4% of the movies released.

+## Data Conclusions

+* The more money you put into your budget, the more money you will get in gross revenue.
+* The best months to release a movie are May, June and December.
+* The worst months to release a movie are in January, October and September.
+* Action movies are the highest grossing genre.
+* On average, Action and Animation movies earn more profit per film.
+* Although Comedy makes high profit, it makes a poor profit per film on average.